 Project: The role of time preference in the medical decision making context

 Student: Gin Nie Chua

 Project: Assessment of the external validity of discrete choice experiments: an application in pharmacy

 Project: Economic aspects of food choice and its association with health inequalities in Scotland and the UK

 Project: Do I care or do I not?
 An empirical assessment of decision heuristics in discrete choice experiments

-Previous students' comments on their experiences of studying for their PhD in HERU
+Some previous students' comments on their experiences of studying for their PhD in HERU

-Mr Alastair Irvine
+Dr Alastair Irvine

 Dr Sebastian Heidenreich

 As a PhD student, you want to have the opportunity to conduct your first independent research, while at the same time being carefully guided and advised by experienced supervisors.
-HERU is great in delivering such supervision!
+HERU is great in delivering such supervision.
 This is, because people in HERU are open, helpful and passionate about what they do.
 During my PhD studies I was able to gain a range of experiences that went beyond my PhD project.
-These experiences have helped me a lot in the transition from PhD student to postdoctoral research fellow.
-My advice is: If you are thinking of doing a PhD in health economics and value challenges, interdisciplinary discourse, hands-on supervision as well as a team spirit culture, HERU is the place for you!
+These experiences helped me a lot in the transition from PhD student to postdoctoral research fellow.
+My advice is: if you are thinking of doing a PhD in health economics and value challenges, interdisciplinary discourse, hands-on supervision as well as a team spirit culture, HERU is the place for you!